Richter helps Sotheby's contemporary sale hit target

 The artist also commanded the second highest price, 4.3 million pounds, for "Eis" (Ice) and equal third at 4.1 million pounds for "Abstraktes Bild (Rot)".

-That honour was shared by Jean-Michel Basquiat, whose "Orange Sports Figure" was signed using invisible ink and detectable only using UV light.
+That honor was shared by Jean-Michel Basquiat, whose "Orange Sports Figure" was signed using invisible ink and detectable only using UV light.

 Overall Sotheby's fetched 50.7 million pounds versus expectations of 35.8-49.7 million.
-However, if the buyer's premium is taken into account, the amount realised falls within the pre-sale range.
+However, if the buyer's premium is taken into account, the amount realized falls within the pre-sale range.

 While meeting its target, Sotheby's may be disappointed to fall behind arch-rival Christie's, the world's largest auctioneer.